 But first, here are some of the key takeaways.

-- As with most things, the dose makes the poison and it would be wise to moderate your red meat intake (particularly, processed red meat).
+- Red meat’s dose makes the poison, so it’s wise to moderate red meat intake (particularly, processed red meat).

-- Processed red meat and cancer are more strongly correlated than are unprocessed red meat and cancer.
+- Processed red meat and cancer correlate better than unprocessed red meat and cancer.

 - Some authorities recommend consuming “no more than one to two servings per month of processed meats, and no more than one to two servings per week of unprocessed meat” (1); others suggest <300 grams (~10.58 ounces) of red and processed meat per week (187).
 The World Cancer Research Fund recommends consuming <500 grams (~17.64 ounces) of red meat per week, with very little to no processed red meat (197).
 There is not sufficient evidence to conclude a definitively safe intake level.

-- The link between red meat and cancer is pragmatically relevant because one can control how much red meat they consume, but red meat consumption is certainly not the primary factor that contributes to cancer risk (2).
+- Red meat’s link to cancer is pragmatically relevant because you control how much red meat you consume.
+However, red meat consumption is certainly not the primary factor influencing cancer risk (2).

 What type of cancer?

 Cancer encompasses a broad number of diseases rather than one uniform condition.